m-enochroot/websync/README.md

-# gateway
+# WebSync

+We use a [Trello board](https://trello.com/b/Trim8lOb) to follow up the project

+## The project

+TODO

+## Getting Started

 This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.3.0-beta.0.

-## Getting Started

 ### Prerequisites